SaaS Management

 4. InvGate Assets

-InvGate Assets is a powerful tool that offers IT asset discovery and management.
-With InvGate Assets, organizations can efficiently discover and track all IT assets, from hardware and software to cloud services and mobile devices.
+InvGate Assets is a capable tool for IT asset discovery and management.
+With InvGate Assets, organizations can discover and track all IT assets, from hardware and software to cloud services and mobile devices.

 Pros

-- The software uses a combination of agent-based and agentless discovery methods to ensure that information is accurate and up-to-date.
+• A combination of agent-based and agentless discovery methods keeps asset information accurate and up to date.

 Cons